-We’re responsible for looking after Britain’s rail network, and this includes maintaining and renewing 20,000 miles of track
+We’re responsible for looking after Britain’s rail network, including maintaining and renewing 20,000 miles of track

 When we talk about railway track, we mean the whole structure that trains run on, including:

 - rails – the lengths of steel that are welded together

 - switches and crossings – moveable sections of track that guide trains from one track to another and allow them to cross paths.
 They have an especially limited lifespan because trains cause wear and deformation when they travel across them

 - sets of points – mechanical systems that move the switches and crossings.

 How we maintain tracks

 Our daily maintenance processes include:

 - using tamper and ballast regulators to redistribute ballast – the stones beneath the track that give support – and compact it beneath the sleeper so that it maintains the track geometry

 - carrying out profile treatment to grind away part of the rail head – the top surface of the rail that the train’s wheels run on – to leave a clean surface for a smoother ride